 As a patient, you will visit Digestive Specialists Inc. for office visits such as consultations and follow-up appointments.
 Digestive Endoscopy Center, LLC is our outpatient endoscopy center.
 By visiting Digestive Endoscopy Center, you’ll experience the convenience of having your procedure done by your doctor the same way as in the hospital.
 You’ll find our facility to be of the highest quality and convenience as well as less expensive.

 Digestive Specialists Inc. and Digestive Endoscopy Center, LLC accept most major insurances.
-As a courtesy to you, we will bill your insurance carrier for you and provide an estimated out-of-pocket cost.
-However your insurance policy and coverage is between you and your carrier; we urge you to contact them prior to your procedure.
+As a courtesy to you, we will bill your insurance carrier for you; however, we cannot tell you what your policy will cover.
+Since your insurance policy and coverage is between you and your carrier, we urge you to contact them prior to your procedure.
 You will be responsible for any co-pays, co-insurance and/or deductibles.
-To better help you understand our billing process, please read these Billing FAQs.
+To better help you understand our billing process, please read the Billing Information Form.

 We accept cash, check or credit card.
 If you have any billing questions, please call us at (937) 293-0773.